credibase-main/frontend-assignment/README.md

 ## Help?

 Do not hesitate to ask questions about the assignment to get clarity.
 Good questions help us understand you better, than bad code :)
+We are available on hiring@b2brain.com (Make sure you put "Frontend Challenege" in the subject)